OGR-67/test-technique/documentation/image/post.md

-# Create Image
+# Create an Image Record

 [Back to summary](../../README.md)

-Used to create an Image.
+Used to create an Image record.

 **URL** : `/api/images`